IndoNLP/nusa-crowd/README.md

 The license for a dataset is not always obvious.
 Here are some strategies to try in your search,

-* check the `Experiment A: Annotated Datasets` tab of the [google sheet](https://docs.google.com/spreadsheets/d/1eOa9NhNmgGLByWKZ9ioKmNErq824dGA-nV5WpRWZ4a8/edit?usp=sharing) we used while planning the hackathon
 * check for files such as README or LICENSE that may be distributed with the dataset itself
 * check the dataset webpage
 * check publications that announce the release of the dataset